Game Design: How Did We Do It for Heroes?

 When a person plays a game, there is so much going on.

-With all these, the question is, “Is the game still fun to play?”
+With all these, the question is “Is the game still fun to play?”

 According to Sam, a game “has to be tough but also easy for beginners.”
-There has to be an “immediate access to the game” but “mastery needs to be difficult.”
+There has to be “immediate access to the game” but “mastery needs to be difficult.”

 The game design for Heroes started with drawings.
 Sam drew what the characters, features, and screen should look like.